azureossd/azureossd.github.io/_posts/2022-09-06-Nodejs-12-failing-by-Optional-Chaining.md

 This change can be affecting **Node.js <=12 applications** which have npm modules dependencies that are implementing optional chaining in their code.

 ![Nodejs12-chaining-operator](/media/2022/09/chaining-operator-node-12.png)

 (*Screenshot taken from https://node.green*)

-Some sceanrios are described below:
+Some scenarios are described below:

 # npx serve -s